ericrogler/Green-Book/Z004_Management_General_Teaching.md

 That's the simple, pragmatic answer.
 What they actually do is handle communication and relationships between people, task delegation, creating schedules, and accomplishing a specific goal or completing a project/work.

-Here's examples of what I mean:
+Here's many examples of what I mean:
 - Finding new projects and work to keep everyone in business and employed
 - Setting examples for people to follow
 - Ensuring you don't exceed budget